THURSDAY, APRIL 25

 Stories of Humanity: A Night with the Innocence Project and Phony Ppl

 The recognition of the individual is the first step in justice; for this reason, we curated The Portrait is Political, a series of three exhibitions related by their unique deployment of the genre of portraiture to make a political impact.
 A solo exhibition of small-scale, circular and triangular panel paintings by noted Brooklyn-based artist Jaishri Abichandani, Jasmine Blooms At Night, portrays South Asian American feminists in the local community who are making a large social impact.
 These jewel-like paintings are elaborated with decorative elements drawn from South Asian visual traditions.
-A selection of photographs by Texas Isaiah, a visual narrator from Brooklyn, explores gender, race, and sexuality by inviting the sitters to participate in the photographic process.
+Dear Los Angeles, Love, Brooklyn, is a selection of photographs by Texas Isaiah, a visual narrator from Brooklyn, that explores gender, race, and sexuality by inviting the sitters to participate in the photographic process.
 The invitation constructs a space to begin and continue collaborative visual dialogues about legacy, self-empowerment, emotional justice, protection, and topophilia (the affective bond between people and place).
-The Other Is You: Brooklyn Queer Portraiture, curated by Liz Collins with assistant curators Anna Parisi and Sol Nova, is an exhibition of portraits by some 35 Brooklyn LGBTQ artists, displayed salon style on the large center wall of BRIC’s gallery.
+The Other Is You: Brooklyn Queer Portraiture, curated by Liz Collins with assistant curators Anna Parisi and Sol Nova, is an exhibition of portraits by some 37 Brooklyn LGBTQ artists, displayed salon style on the large center wall of BRIC’s gallery.
 In addition, Collins, who is both an artist and designer, designed a gathering space/viewing lounge in the center of the Gallery.
+This exhibition contains nudity.

 Future Historical Society HQ